ohler55/ojg/discover.md

 18:21:48 Reached apparent end of data
 ```

-There is JSON in there that might be useful to extract and use.
+There is JSON in the output that might be useful to extract and use.
 By
 using **oj** (or the discover package) the JSON is easily extracted.

 ```